 Repeat row 2 until one or two Ch1 space are all that remain.
 Fasten Off.

-I attached 4 strands in each edge chain space along the edge of the pointy side of the triangle scarf.
-I did not take it all the way to the tips.
+I attached eight strands in each edge chain space along the edge of the pointy side of the triangle scarf.
+More or less is fine.
+I have attached as few as 4 strands on the gray one below and it looks just as fun.
+I was running low so I did not take it all the way to the tips on the gray shawl, either.
 I stopped 2/3 of the way up.
 You can see it in the picture on the left.

 Making the Tassels!
 On the ends I attached 10 of the strands through the corner spaces.
 I took another stranded and wrapped it around the tassel strands at a point about one inch from the fold over point.
 I wrapped it about 10 times, then tied the ends together in a square knot.
 Then I use my crochet hook to work the two knotted stands into the rest of the tassel.